 Selling Inherited Property in Clarksville TN

-Once ownership of a home is transferred to you, Uncle Sam may deduct federal, state and/or local taxes (Delinquent Property Taxes) from the estate, if the estate net taxable is worth more than a certain amount.
+Once ownership of a home is transferred to you, Uncle Sam may deduct federal, state, and/or local taxes (Delinquent Property Taxes) from the estate, if the estate net taxable is worth more than a certain amount.

 There is no inheritance tax in California.
-The estate tax is under the federal estate tax law.
-Estate taxes are taxes that are levied on an entire estate before it is distributed to individuals, which is imposed on the value of the property at death.
+The estate tax is under federal estate tax law.
+Estate taxes are taxes that are levied on an entire estate before it is distributed to individuals, which are imposed on the value of the property at death.
 The federal government tax rates start at 45% for estates in excess of $3,500,000.
-If you were to inherit property worth $4 million, for example, the federal estate tax would be $225,000.
+If you were to inherit a property worth $4 million, for example, the federal estate tax would be $225,000.

 Selling Inheritance Property in Clarksville TN

 If you decide to sell an inheritance, you will probably be required to pay capital gains tax on the difference between what you net from the sale and your basis (basis equals purchase price plus improvements minus depreciation).

 One positive thing about inheriting property is that it is taxed on the value of the property the day that the owner died.
 Therefore, the beneficiary gets a “step-up” on a basis and pays less capital-gains tax.
 The current federal capital-gains tax is 15%.
 If the estate is a personal residence and you meet certain guidelines, you can be exempt from capital gains tax on the first $250,000. if single, or $500,000. if married.